JuliaPy/SymPy.jl/examples/tutorial.md

 ## Plotting

-The `Plots` package allows many 2-dimensional plots of `SymPy` objects to be agnostic as to a backend plotting package.  `SymPy` loads the `Plots` package and extends it a bit to allow symbolic expressions to be used in the same manner as functions are.
+The `Plots` package allows many 2-dimensional plots of `SymPy` objects to be agnostic as to a backend plotting package.  `SymPy` provides recipes that allow symbolic expressions to be used where functions are part of the `Plots` interface.
 [See the help page for `sympy_plotting`.]

 In particular, the following methods of `plot` are defined: